ianmbloom/futharkBicubicScale/README.md

-# futharkShuffle
+# futharkBicubicScale
-Futhark 2d Shuffle Example
+Futhark Example Program for image scaling.

 To run type: